KaitlynKeil/takehome/README.md

     form alliances and friendships in the face of overwhelming odds; the plot is tense, dramatic, and engrossing.
 This book will definitely resonate with the generation raised on reality shows like 'Survivor' and 'American Gladiator.'
-Book one of a planned trilogy.”
+Book one of a planned trilogy."
 }
 ```